ironfroggy/ironfroggy/path.md

+# About This Document

-That which I can look back on and that which I can look forward to.
+I dunno, really.
+That which I can look back on and that which I can look forward to?

+I'm not sure if this is a log or a TODO or a dream journal.
+I'm not sure what this is.

+I will let it evolve.

 # 2015